omarzitounii/Tailwind---Certification-Projects/readme.md

 1. Install [Node.js](https://nodejs.org/en) if not installed

-1. Navigate into a project folder and install dependecies:
+1. Navigate into a project folder and install dependencies:
     ```bash
     npm install
     ```